HongGiwon/honggiwon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='http://ir.kaist.ac.kr/about/'>KAIST IR&NLP</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Technical Research Personnel at <a href='http://ir.kaist.ac.kr/about/'>KAIST IR&NLP</a>.

 profile:
   align: right